 Striking your orbital area risks fractures and permanent eye damage for zero benefit.
 Do not.

-Eye-type content is engineered to make a fixed genetic trait feel like a personal failing with a purchasable fix — that's the business model, and surgeons have publicly warned against trend-driven canthal surgery on young patients.
-If you've measured your numbers and they're not "hunter": neither are most of the best-looking people you know.
-If checking your eyes in every reflection is raising your anxiety rather than answering a question, step back — and if appearance thoughts feel distressing or hard to control, a GP or mental-health professional beats any forum.
+Eye-type content can make ordinary anatomical variation feel like a personal failing with a purchasable fix.
+A forum label is not a diagnosis, and a photo result is not a reason for surgery or weight loss.
+If checking your eyes in every reflection is raising your anxiety rather than answering a question, step back - and if appearance thoughts feel distressing or hard to control, a GP or mental-health professional beats any forum.

 Measure My Canthal Tilt FreeYour eye area has real numbers - get them before taking anyone's word for it.